datanest-earth/datanest-nodejs-client/readme.md

 This is a Node JS implementation of [datanest.earth](https://datanest.earth)'s REST API client.
 You should use this lightweight package to easily start using the API.

 **If you are NOT using Node.js** you can use this package as [an implementation example](https://github.com/search?q=repo%3Adatanest-earth%2Fdatanest-nodejs-client+DatanestClient&type=code).
+Or see the [API documentation](docs/readme.md) for more information.

 Please contact [hello@datanest.earth](mailto:hello@datanest.earth) to request an API key and Secret.

 ## Requirements

 If you wish to use this Node package, you will need to have Node installed on your machine.

-This package is in ESM module format.

 We recommend the latest stable version of Node.
 - Tested on Node v20.8.0